-Normal fish culture practices continued throughout the 2012/2013 time period.
+Normal fish culture practices continued throughout the 2013/2014 time period.
 Some of the fish culture duties performed during the year included, but were not limited to: feeding fish, assisting in the marking and tagging of juveniles, transfer of juveniles from CESRF to the acclimation sites, cleaning ponds, maintaining and installation of feed delivery system and supply lines, cleaning/calibrating probes, pressure washing ponds once fish were removed, setting up and shutting down acclimation sites, fertilizing and mowing yards, predator net repairs, maintaining hatchery buildings and grounds, plumbing and small electrical jobs, and fielding tours that visit the Cle Elum Project.

 In addition to the supplementation of spring Chinook at the Cle Elum Facility numerous research activities are conducted annually on eggs, fry, juveniles and adults held at CESRF and acclimation sites.
-A list of the studies performed annually is located on the list below and accounts describing the work can be found on the WDFW annual report (Schroeder and Knudsen) or Don Larsen of NOAA.
+Below is a list of annual monitoring and evaluation of spring chinook life history conducted at the Cle Elum Hatchery.

-- o Reproductive success comparisons between hatchery and wild spring Chinook in observations stream (spawning channel). - o Gamete viability comparisons between hatchery and wild spring Chinook. - o Fecundity, egg size, reproductive effort, age, size, comparisons between hatchery- and wild origin females. - o Reproductive effort and testes weight by male size comparisons between wild, supplementation and hatchery and males-also size and age comparisons. - o Maturation timing comparisons by sex and origin (wild, supplementation and hatchery) adults. - o Emergence timing and Kd comparisons between progeny produced by hatchery and wild-origin adults.
+- Reproductive success comparisons between hatchery and wild spring Chinook in observations stream (spawning channel). - o Gamete viability comparisons between hatchery and wild spring Chinook. - Fecundity, egg size, reproductive effort, age, size, comparisons between hatchery- and wild origin females. - Reproductive effort and testes weight by male size comparisons between wild, supplementation and hatchery and males-also size and age comparisons. - Maturation timing comparisons by sex and origin (wild, supplementation and hatchery) adults. - Emergence timing and Kd comparisons between progeny produced by hatchery and wild-origin adults. - o Juvenile behavior work that monitors dominance and predator avoidance activity.

-- o Juvenile behavior work that monitors dominance and predator avoidance activity. - o Morphometric comparison between hatchery, supplementation and wild origin fish.
+• Morphometric comparison between hatchery, supplementation and wild origin fish.

-ADULT COLLECTION FOR THE 2012 BROOD
+ADULT COLLECTION FOR THE 2013 BROOD

-The bulk of the 2012 brood adult fish transfers for the five month transfer period, were trucked to Cle Elum in May and June 2012.
+The bulk of the 2013 brood adult fish transfers for the five month transfer period, were trucked to Cle Elum in May and June 2013.
 The transfer of adults slowed down in July and August as the peak of the run had passed.
 Total adult/jack transfers from Roza to the facility are shown in Table 1.

-Adult Collection for the 2012 Brood transferred from May 1, to September 1, 2012.
+Adult Collection for the 2013 Brood transferred from May 1, to September 1, 2013.

 Origin Males Females Jacks Totals

-Wild/Natural 118 220 25 363
+Wild/Natural 148 202 32 373

-Supplementation 55 108 19 182
+Supplementation 78 111 14 203

-Hatchery Control 52 70 18 140
+Hatchery Control 45 72 77 194

-Grand Total 225 398 62 685
+Grand Total 271 375 124 770

 Table 1.
-Total adult transfers from Roza to CESRF, for 2012 season.
+Total adult transfers from Roza to CESRF, for 2013 season.

 Broodstock transferred to Cle Elum were of wild/natural, supplemented and hatchery origin.
 Wild/Natural brood was collected and spawned for production/research purposes only.
-Supplemented adults (returning adults which were reared and released at CESRF) were collected and allocated for spawning channel and 44 were spawned artificially to compare against wild and hatchery egg development.
-Forty-four females and twenty-five male supplemental adults were spawned artificially and were used to compare fertilization to yolk-sac absorption against wild and hatchery crosses.
+Supplemented adults (returning adults which were reared and released at CESRF) were collected and allocated for spawning channel and 38 were spawned artificially to compare against wild and hatchery egg development.
+Thirty-eight females and thirty-one male supplemental adults were spawned artificially and were used to compare fertilization to yolk-sac absorption against wild and hatchery crosses.
 The progeny of supplemented adults that were spawned are being used for juvenile trait analyses as part of the long-term supplementation study.
 Hatchery origin adults were collected for spawning channel observations and to fill two of the eighteen raceways used for production at CESRF.
-This marked year #11 (BY's 02, 03, 04, 05, 06, 07, 08, 09, 10, 11 and 12) that hatchery origin adults were collected and spawned to create a hatchery by hatchery line.
+This marked year #12 (BY's 02, 03, 04, 05, 06, 07, 08, 09, 10, 11, 12 and 13) that hatchery origin adults were collected and spawned to create a hatchery by hatchery line.
 The hatchery control line was created to monitor the effects of domestication.
 This was recommended by the Independent Scientific Review Panel (ISRP) in 2001 and implemented starting with the 2002 brood.